-- Before installing Windows application under Wine, check if there is some native Linux application to fit your needs... - Plenty of applications are available for more operating systems - Linux distributions use to have external contributor's sites to provide more packages - For many Windows-only applications there are fully comparable alternatives - Some applications do not work under Wine (from various reasons), some complex packages are supported commercially (I have no experience with it) - Wine is well compatible with rest of the Linux hosting system, it is considerable to install Windows in e.g. VirtualBox (or another virtualization platform), if needed winefile, winetricks and winecfg
+- To install some extra parts required by some applications use winetricks - Usage use to differ according to distribution and GUI - Browsing and selecting items to install can be bit messy... - It can be hard to check application requirements if it fails, check if it is listed at https://appdb.winehq.org/and/or run it from command line like wine application.exe and inspect errors in output - Before installing Windows application under Wine, check if there is some native Linux application to fit your needs... - Plenty of applications are available for more operating systems - Linux distributions use to have external contributor's sites to provide more packages - For many Windows-only applications there are fully comparable alternatives - Some applications do not work under Wine (from various reasons), some complex packages are supported commercially (I have no experience with it) - Wine is well compatible with rest of the Linux hosting system, it is considerable to install Windows in e.g. VirtualBox (or another virtualization platform), if needed winefile, winetricks and winecfg nformation Usage Tasks Graphical connection Data storage